 An introduction to the techniques of linear algebra.
 Topics include vector spaces, linear independence, basis, dimension, linear transformations, eigenvalues, and eigenvectors.
-Prerequisite: MTH 213 and MTH 300 or permission of the instructor.
-Alternate years, Spring '08 or as needed.
+Prerequisite MTH 300 or permission of the instructor.
+Annually, Spring.

-MTH 366 NUMERICAL ANALYSIS
+NUMERICAL ANALYSIS MTH 366

 An introductory course in numerical methods, including computational techniques for locating roots of equations, interpolation, differentiation, integration, approximation, and systems of linear equations; to include detection, prediction, and control of computational errors.
 Problem solving using mathematical computer programs and computer programming of algorithms is stressed.
-Prerequisite: MTH 213 and CSI 230; same as CSI 366.
+Prerequisite: MTH 212 and CSI 230; same as CSI 366.
 As needed.

-MTH 370 DIFFERENTIAL EQUATIONS AND MODELING
+DIFFERENTIAL EQUATIONS AND MODELING MTH 370